-Accreditation Site Visit interviews are usually semi-structured.
-There is not sufficient time for a true, open-ended interview and the groups will vary enough in background and knowledge level that a fully-structured interview is not appropriate, however, reviewers should have some prepared questions in mind based on team discussions and the constituency of the person/people being interviewed.
+Reviewers should have some prepared questions in mind based on team discussions and the constituency of the person/people being interviewed.
 Depending on the initial responses to a question, follow-up questions may vary significantly.
 The information that follows is intended to help team members improve their interviewing skills and complete the review task effectively.
-Remember, an interview is simply a "purposeful conversation with two or more people directed by one in order to get information."
+The purpose of interviews at a site visit is to obtain specific information that allows the reviewers to determine whether the institution and its programs are meeting Commission adopted standards.

 Introductory Comments and Setting the Tone

 The interview begins with introductions that include the team member’s name and identifies the team member as a member of the Accreditation Team for the Commission.
-Depending on who is being interviewed (particularly for candidates), it may be necessary to provide a brief explanation of accreditation.
-Make sure not to make it sound like a punitive or a “gotcha” process, but rather a regular review process to ensure quality and to make recommendations for improvement, if necessary.BIR Members Represent the Commission
+Depending on who is being interviewed (particularly for candidates), it may be necessary to provide a brief explanation of the purpose of the accreditation site visit.
+Make sure not to make it sound like a punitive or a “gotcha” process, but rather a regular review process to ensure quality and to make recommendations for improvement, if necessary.

 During the site visit, team members are not representing their own institutions, nor are they using experiences at their own institutions as standards for the review.
 Identifying as a member of the accreditation team is important in two respects.
 First, when reviewers introduce themselves during interviews, they need to explicitly state that they are representing the Commission because their role as interviewers is performed on behalf of the Commission.
-It is not appropriate for a team member to identify their own institutional affiliation even though some stakeholders may inquire about it.
+It is not appropriate for a team member to identify their own institutional affiliation even though some individuals may inquire about it.
 Second, while it might be tempting for a team member to compare the host institution with their own, reviewers must analyze all information gained from the visit in relation to the standards.
 Whether the host institution’s practices are similar to, or different from, their own institution is immaterial.
-Team members must listen carefully to the content of stakeholders’ comments in relation to the standards and to ask follow-up questions that shed greater light on how the institution responds to the standards.
+Team members should listen carefully to the content of interviewee comments in relation to the standards and to ask follow-up questions that shed greater light on how the institution responds to the standards.

 Explain Why Each Person Is Being Interviewed

-Explain the purpose of the interview and the types of questions that will be asked (the questions may vary somewhat depending on the constituency being interviewed).
-For instance, when interviewing master teachers, the explanation might be "I am here to ask you some questions about the preparation of student teachers you have worked with from _______ Institution."
+Explain the purpose of the interview and the types of questions that will be asked.
+Tthe questions should vary depending on the constituency being interviewed.
+Questions should be geared toward what that constituency would likely know, understand, and experience in the program.
+For instance, when interviewing cooperating teachers, you may introduce yourself as follows: "I am here to ask you some questions about the preparation of student teachers you have worked with from _______ Institution and your role and experiences in the program."

 Reduce Anxiety

-Some individuals will be anxious and a few may be reluctant to say much.
+Some individuals will be anxious, and a few may be reluctant to speak.
 Team members should be gracious and ease into the questions by asking some general questions.
 It might also reduce the interviewees’ anxiety to know that their comments will be kept confidential and that findings will be reported in the aggregate so that no particular comment can be traced back to an individual.

 Assure Confidentiality